Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Electrocardiogram (ECG).
 This tests your heart's electrical impulses to see if your heart is beating normally.

 Stress test.
 This test is done while you have an ECG.
 You may have to walk or run on a treadmill.

 Echocardiogram.
 This is a picture of your heart made from sound waves.

 Cardiac catheterization.
 A tube is put into your blood vessel and dye is injected.
-Clogs will then show up on an X-ray.
+Clogs in the arteries of your heart will then show up on an X-ray.

 People with a history of artery disease, stroke, kidney disease, or diabetes are also at higher risk for heart disease, so tests may be done to look for these problems, too.

 Test results may vary depending on your age, gender, health history, the method used for the test, and other things.
 Your test results may not mean you have a problem.
 Ask your healthcare provider what your test results mean for you.